tinspham209/SDA-client/README.md

 17. First layout of Node
 18. Viz Node in TreeView
 19. Set unique HeaderName of Node
+20. Viz AVG_HUMIDITY in TreeView
+21. Viz INDUSTRY in TreeView

 ### Next Steps:

+- handleBtnOnClickInNode doesn't send state to Store;
 - Fix item can't drag in Toolbar
 - Viz Node in Maps